 3.7.
 Zeta Potential Measurement: Zeta potential readings were typically important for stability purposes.
-We discovered in this study that the silica particles have a negative charge in range of 1-13.Zeta-potential measurements, which are needed to generate stable and dispersed suspensions of silica particles in water and validate the experimental conditions for the DLS measurement, are displayed in Fig-8, respectively, for various values.
+We discovered in this study that the silica particles have a negative charge in рH range of 1-13.
+Zeta-potential the measurements, which are needed to generate stable and dispersed suspensions of silica particles in water and validate the experimental conditions for the DLS measurement, are displayed in Fig-8, respectively, for various values.
 If the Zeta potential of every particle in suspension is high, either positive or negative, agglomeration of the particles will not occur.
 A common boundary between unstable and stable suspensions is +30 or -30 mV; particles with zeta potentials higher than this are frequently considered electrostatically stable.
 A greater zeta potential of around 25 mV is seen in all our samples, suggesting the stability of the postsynthesis suspensions.
 However, following the triplet experiment, the mean zeta potential displays a similar value of -22.12 mV, as indicated in Fig. 8.
 This Zeta potential (30.7 mV) is more than what previous writers have reported [25].
 Other research groups have also reported on the use of this kind of feature for mesoporous silica drug delivery applications [26].
-Conversely, the particles' durability and silica nature were shown by the negative Zeta potential, confirming their utility in drug administration.